OrgVue/esquire/readme.md

+- how to determine when rendering is done, for side effects. -> Avoid render within render
+- implement search
 - pinpoint singleton caches (items?)
-- implement search
 - react-tree-walker to get around concurrent timeout